ShrikeBin/Native-Language-Identification-Author-Profiling/Training/DATA/README.md

 # Datasets Overview

-### All datasets are divided into TRAIN/TEST split 90-10 respectively.
+### All datasets are divided into TRAIN/TEST roughly split 90-10 respectively.
 ---

 ### Age